-Faces is an behavioral program located in Redwood City, serving clients throughout the Peninsula.
-Our mission is to enable children with autism to reach their full potential through early intervention therapy based on the science of Applied Behavior Analysis.
+Faces is a behavioral program located in Redwood City, serving clients throughout the Peninsula.
+Our mission is to enable children with autism to reach their full potential through early intervention therapy based on the science of Applied Behavior Analysis (ABA).
 In addition, we offer K-12 school support and resources, and parent consultation and training.
 Click here to inquire about our services and availability.